& Series | event co/sponsorships | email Qdigest | campus orgs | celebration Gala | community outreach

 HomeComing Out reception (fall)

-Each year for DU's Homecoming & Family Weekend, we host a casual reception between the afternoon Parade and the evening Taste of DU event.
+Each year for DU's Homecoming & Family Weekend, we host a casual afternoon reception.
 All Pioneers and their family and friends are invited to drop by the Center for warm drinks, fall snacks and good company.
 No RSVP necessary.
 Watch our calendar and the Homecoming site for details each fall.

 In addition to the other resources available at the CME building, our office also offers the following for FREE: